Skip to content

 For versatile workouts, cross-training, and athletic-style sessions I thought the Versatile Short did a really good job.
 In this training context, I’m concerned with two key performance areas with my shorts.

 First, I’m assessing a short’s ability to remain secure and feel “locked down” when jumping, sprinting, and doing power-focused exercises.
-With the Versatile Short’s thicker waistband and compression liner, this short didn’t move during versatile workouts.
+The Versatile Short’s thicker waistband and compression liner ensured that it didn’t move during versatile workouts.

 To be honest, I don’t think the weight of this short will impact most in this training context and I actually started to enjoy this short’s blend of feeling more “structured” yet mobile for my cross-training sessions.